AhiruNeko/CO2ConcentrationAnalysis/README.md

     0.01267

-Therefore, the $ p $-value here is 0.01267, which is smaller than 0.05 ($\alpha$), so we can reject $ H_{0} $, which means we can conclude that the proportion of bad days in pupolation is smaller than 0.22.
+Therefore, the $p$-value here is 0.01267, which is smaller than 0.05 ($\alpha$), so we can reject $H_{0}$, which means we can conclude that the proportion of bad days in pupolation is smaller than 0.22.

 ##### Population Correlation Coefficient